Mehrdadghassabi/Gaokerena-V/README.md

 ## 🙏🏼 Acknowledgement
 We would like to thank
 - Amir Jahani for his help with the data cleaning process.
-- journeyfree.ai for creating logo.
+- journeyfree.ai and Skype for logo creation.
 - mohammad ghafghazian for crawling small portion of [dryab site](https://doctor-yab.ir) putting it [here](https://www.kaggle.com/datasets/mohamadghafghaziyan/persian-medical-qa-dataset), we used his data in MF3QA.